Delali-Adanuty/RoomEq/docs/index.md

 **Comb Filtering** — The jagged, chaotic frequency response primarily found in the high end, caused by direct sound colliding with early reflections.
 Produces hundreds of microscopic, physically unfixable peaks and nulls.

 **RFFT (Real Fast Fourier Transform)** — The algorithm used to convert a real time-domain audio signal into the frequency domain.
-Because a real-world signal's spectrum is mathematically symmetric, RFFT discards redundant negative frequencies and computes only up to the Nyquist limit ($F_s/2$), halving compute and memory versus a standard FFT.
+Because a real-world signal's spectrum is mathematically symmetric, RFFT discards redundant negative frequencies and computes only up to the Nyquist limit (F_s/2), halving compute and memory versus a standard FFT.

 **Zero-Phase Alignment** — Anchoring the loudest transient of an impulse response to index 0 and circularly wrapping the pre-ringing tail to the array's end, eliminating time-of-flight delay and preventing phase explosion during the RFFT.

 **Fractional-Octave Smoothing** — Logarithmic averaging of frequency data (e.g., 1/3-octave bands) that blurs chaotic comb filtering in the highs, so the inversion corrects the broad acoustic trend rather than chasing microscopic, unstable nulls.

 **Kirkeby Regularization (with Beta Array)** — A mathematical failsafe injected into the inversion equation.
-A dynamic, frequency-dependent constant ($\beta$) in the denominator prevents division-by-zero and unbounded amplification of unfixable acoustic nulls, protecting both digital headroom and physical hardware.
+A dynamic, frequency-dependent constant (\beta) in the denominator prevents division-by-zero and unbounded amplification of unfixable acoustic nulls, protecting both digital headroom and physical hardware.